 - Game engine: the Unity game engine will be used for homeworks and the final project in this course.

-- Evaluation: Grading sessions will be held in Gates 208/209 from 4:30pm to 6:30pm on each Monday that an assignment is due.
-All of the assignments will be graded in a live-demo format because graphics, like art, is about showmanship and presentation.
+- Evaluation: All of the assignments will be graded in a live-demo format because graphics, like art, is about showmanship and presentation.
 During the grading sessions, all of the CAs will be available for grading and, if time permits, answering questions pertaining to the course.
 Your entire group is required to attend and consult a CA for an in-person grading session.
 Assignments will be graded based on the functionality and understanding demonstrated by the student to the CA. The course assistant will ask you to demonstrate your solution to the assignment, look at both the code and results, and ask you questions to assess your understanding of the material.
 If you cannot attend the weekly grading session, it is your responsibility to contact a CA to schedule an appointment for assignment grading that takes place before the weekly grading session.
 We will not accept email submissions of code.
 Please be aware that the Gates Building is locked between 5:30pm (except for the front door which locks at 7pm) and 7am Monday through Friday and all day during Saturday, Sunday, and University Holidays.